psb-2019-2020-s1-autonomous-robotics/beeping_dancer/README.md

 ## What worked well
 The robot successfully used threading to both play a song and dance.
 The song sounded good.
 ## What we would do differently
-We would delete the extra files on our brick, leaving only the one we intend to execute.
+We would delete the extra files on our brick, leaving only the one we intend to execute and check that the sensors work properly.